Monish-Tulsiani/Bike-Demand-Predictions-with-Front-End-in-Flask/README.md

 You should be able to view the homepage.
 Enter valid numerical values in all  input boxes and hit Submit.

-You should be able to see the predcited vaule on the HTML page!
+You should be able to see the predicted value on the HTML page!